 Applications are reviewed shortly after the above deadlines and must be complete to be reviewed.
-Applicants are evaluated on a variety of criteria that includes: cover letter with specified information, transcript, reference letters, curriculum vitae, and GRE scores.
+Applicants are evaluated on a variety of criteria that includes: personal statement and writing sample, transcript, reference letters, curriculum vitae, and GRE scores.

-Cover Letter - The cover letter, which will be evaluated for content and as a writing sample, must be 2- pages or less and include:
+Personal Statement - The personal statement, which will be evaluated for content and as a writing sample, must include:

-- Reasons for pursuing the Ph.D. degree in Educational Leadership, including research interests and career goals - Professional and/or personal experiences shaping your current research interests and career goals - How the program faculty can support you in completing this degree
+- Reasons for pursuing the Ph.D. degree in Educational Leadership, including research interests and career goals - Professional and/or personal experiences shaping your current research interests and career goals - Program faculty with expertise relevant to your areas of interest for research